Global Fellowship Program

 The Wills Eye Fellowship in Academic Global Ophthalmology (AGO) aims to create culturally aware, surgically skilled ophthalmologists equipped to provide expert, appropriate, and sustainable medical and surgical care in low resource settings.
 The fellows who train in Academic Global Ophthalmology will join a small but growing network of ophthalmologists interested in creating an academic approach to addressing the gaps in medical and surgical eye care around the world.

 The Academic Global Ophthalmology Fellowship is a 1-year commitment to working with Wills Eye Hospital in its initiative to deliver and elevate the quality of eye care worldwide.
 The fellow spends a minimum of 6 non-contiguous months abroad (Sub Saharan Africa, South Asia, Central America) and approximately 6 months at Wills Eye in Philadelphia.

 While abroad, the fellows learn surgical techniques specific to developing world ophthalmology (ex.
 MSICS), teach ophthalmologists and trainees, develop and help to strengthen foreign ophthalmology residency programs and implement innovative Wills Eye programs aimed at the prevention of blindness.
-This fellowship offers the opportunity to deliver care in underserved regions under unique circumstances, and allows the fellows a chance to create an extensive global health knowledge base and to network with international peers.
+This fellowship offers the opportunity to deliver care in undeserved regions under unique circumstances, and allows the fellows a chance to create an extensive global health knowledge base and to network with international peers.